bioinformaticsdotca/BiCG_2019/IA_Day2/Alignment_CNA.md

     $IA_HOME/bams/HCC1395_norm.chr20.sorted.bam > $IA_HOME/hmmcopy/HCC1395_exome_normal.wig
 ```

-Our last step before running Titan is to identify heterozygous germline positions in the normal and extract allele counts in the tumour.
+Next we will identify heterozygous germline positions in the normal and extract allele counts in the tumour.
+We will use these positions to extract b-allele frequencies (BAF) from the tumour genome.
 Since this requires running mutationseq which calls python, we're going to add python to our PATH so that our system can use the program.
 We'll also use environment variables for ease of use

 ```
 PYTHON_DIR=$INSTALL_DIR/miniconda/miniconda2